 The steps below cover the process of getting a User access token and refreshing it when it expires.
 Refer to the figure for a high-level overview of the process flow.
 The steps outline the high-level process and the links in each step provide the details on how to complete the step:

-Get the third-party permissions.
+Get the third-party's consent.

-For details, see Getting third-party permissions.
+For details, see Getting the third-party's consent.

 For details, see Exchanging the authorization code for a User access token.